Vigitant/startup/README.md

 As long as Mongo (or whatever service) is set up once, any programs that use it from then are good to go.

+From what I understand, databases are useful for storing (potentially) large amounts of data, particularly user data.
+Because it often contains user data, it's important to make sure that everything is secure.